Clinical Requirements for Medical Dosimetry, M.S.

 Clinical sites are provided for admitted students.
 A prospective student can propose a new clinical site by contacting the program director.
 The process can be lengthy, therefore students should contact the director well in advance of the application deadline. **Requests for new clinical sites have to be submitted by February 1st.
 All affiliation agreements have to be completed by July 1st in order for a student to start the program in the Fall.**

-Students may request clinical sites based on their geographical location, but the ultimate decision for clinical placement will be nondiscriminatory and at the discretion of the Program Director and Educational Coordinator.
+During the application process, applicants will fill out a survey with their preferred clinical site information, but the ultimate decision for clinical placement will be nondiscriminatory and at the discretion of the Program Director and Clinical Coordinator.
 Factors reviewed for placements are applicant ranking, applicant preference, clinical site preference and knowledge of the clinical site.
-At the time applicants are accepted into the program, their clinical site is listed on their offer letter.
+At the time applicants are accepted into the program, the assigned clinical site is listed on the offer letter.

 Clinical Experience